ncagle/DNS-over-HTTPS/Hyper.md

 Tests that fail when built with hyper are now disabled by default in hyper builds, which allows us to run "all tests" in CI jobs.
-There are about 150 tests disabled, many of them are using `Exepect: 100-continue`.
+There are about 150 tests disabled, many of them are using `Expect: 100-continue`.

 ## January 12, 2021